Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/non_blocking.rst

  One limitation of the above non-blocking write is that users should not alter the contents of the write buffer once the request is posted until the wait API is returned.
  Any change to the buffer contents in between will result in unexpected error.
 To alleviate the this limitation, use can post buffered nonblocking write requests using
- :meth:`Variable.bput_var`.
-The input parameters and returned values are identical to :meth:`Variable.iput_var`.
+ :meth:`pncpy.Variable.bput_var`.
+The input parameters and returned values are identical to :meth:`pncpy.Variable.iput_var`.
 However, user are free to alter/reuse/delete the write buffer once the requests is postsed.
 As a prerequisite, the user need to tell PnetCDF the size of memory space required for all future reqests to this netCDF file.
 This step is achieved by :meth:`File.attach_buff`.